 EasyDNA’s NATA accredited DNA paternity testing (NATA is the National Association of Testing Authorities, Australia) is essential when under age children are involved in parentage testing.
 The NATA accredited legal test can be used for purposes such as family law court disputes, child maintenance issues, changing a child’s birth certificate and also for immigration purposes involving under age children.
 The majority of government departments in Australia require a DNA paternity test to be NATA accredited for it to be acceptable.
-Therefore, if you need your test result submitted to a governmental department, then this would be the most suitable legal test and available at a very Special Price of $550.00.
+Therefore, if you need your test result submitted to a governmental department, then this would be the most suitable legal test and available from a very Special Price of $550.

 Once we receive all the samples and paperwork and they have been approved, test will commence.
 The results will be available 5 to 7 working days later and will initially be emailed to you.

 Steps to follow in a NATA accredited paternity test

 Step 1: Place your order online or with us over the phone.
 The cost of our NATA legal DNA paternity test is $550.00 (price excluding any fees charged by the sampler).
 Once your order has been confirmed, we will arrange to send you the paperwork that you will need by e-mail or regular post.

 Step 2: Your forms will be sent via email when you place your order, once you have received your forms you need to organise two (2) passport sized photos of each donor.
 These do not need to be actual passport photos, but must be passport sized, full frontal original colour photos with none of the facial features obscured.